HIV

 Where can I get tested for HIV?

 You can get tested at a general practitioner, or at a dermatology clinic.
-At municipal clinics the test is free, but at private clinics you pay for the test.
+At municipal clinics the test is free, but at private clinics you pay for the consultation.

-What can I do myself to avoid infection?
+What can I do myself to avoid HIV infection?

 The best thing you can do yourself is to use a condom during intercourse (both vaginal and anal), and not share needles with others / use used needles.